fIa5h/RyanMusserCom/Readme.md

-Example webpack config using React and HMR
+Hello :)

 ---

-This is an example repo for the [Using Webpack's Hot Module Replacement with React][blog-link] tutorial.
+Want a great tutorial on [Using Webpack's Hot Module Replacement with React?][blog-link].

 [blog-link]: http://matthewlehner.net/react-hot-module-replacement-with-webpack/